 If your employer is doing something illegal and you report it to the proper authorities, you are a “whistleblower.”
-For example, you may inform the police a manager is dealing drugs; inform an environmental protection agency your employer is illegally dumping chemicals or inform the IRS your employer is not paying all the tax it owes.
+For example, you may inform the police a manager is dealing drugs, inform an environmental protection agency your employer is illegally dumping chemicals or inform the IRS your employer is not paying all the taxes it owes.

 In many cases, your employer cannot punish you for many types of whistleblowing.
-They cannot fire you, lower your wages, deny you a promotion that you were going to get, or adversely affect your employment in any way.
+They cannot fire you, lower your wages, deny you a promotion, which you were going to get or adversely affect your employment in any way.
 However, only certain types of whistleblowing are protected, and you have to follow a specific procedure.
 If you feel that your employer is doing something unsafe or illegal, contact an attorney and make sure that your employer will not be able to punish you if you report them to the authorities.

 Discrimination claims often involve agencies such as the Equal Employment Opportunities Commission or the Ohio Civil Rights Commission before proceeding in court.
 We have experience handling all manner of discrimination claims before state and federal courts and agencies.
 An employee who believes he or she was selected for lay off on an unlawful, discriminatory or retaliatory basis may bring a claim under state and/or federal law in a variety of agencies and courts.
 For more information about federal anti-discrimination laws, go to http://www.eeoc.gov or http://www.crc.ohio.gov.

-Sexual harassment can be between individuals of the opposite gender, or the same gender.
-It generally falls into two categories; quid pro quo and hostile work environment.
+Sexual harassment can be between individuals of the opposite gender or the same gender.
+It generally falls into two categories: quid pro quo and hostile work environment.
 In a quid pro quo situation, a manager usually propositions a subordinate with a reward for engaging in the desired conduct and a punishment for not.
-The classic example is a supervisor promising a subordinate a raise or promotion for a sexual relationship; while threatening a demotion or termination if the subordinate does not participate.
-In a hostile work environment situation, the subordinate is often bombarded with comments of a sexual nature, touched against his/her will, given ongoing propositions for sexual or romantic activity or comments about appearance, manner of dress or perceived sexual activity with others.
-Both forms of sexual harassment are unlawful and when between a supervisor and subordinate, subject the employer to possibly being sued.
+The classic example is a supervisor promising a subordinate a raise or promotion for a sexual relationship while threatening a demotion or termination if the subordinate does not participate.
+In a hostile work environment situation, the subordinate is often bombarded with comments of a sexual nature, touched against his/her will, given ongoing propositions for a sexual or romantic activity or comments about appearance, manner of dress or perceived sexual activity with others.
+Both forms of sexual harassment are unlawful and, when between a supervisor and subordinate, subject the employer to possibly being sued.

 Workers’ Compensation Retaliation

-Ohio law prohibits employers from firing, demoting or otherwise discriminating against an employee who obtains Workers’ Compensation benefits; or whom the employer anticipates will apply for workers’ compensation benefits.
-If such retaliation occurs, an employee must inform the employer of their intention to sue within ninety (90) days of the discrimination/retaliation; and file the lawsuit within one hundred and eighty (180) days of the discrimination/retaliation.
-Ohio law limits what an employee can recover in these cases; and punitive damages are not allowed.
-Because of the time sensitive nature of these claims, it is essential you immediately contact an attorney if you have been discriminated or retaliated against for filing a workers’ compensation claim.
+Ohio law prohibits employers from firing, demoting or otherwise discriminating against an employee who obtains workers’ compensation benefits, or whom the employer anticipates will apply for workers’ compensation benefits.
+If such retaliation occurs, an employee must inform the employer of their intention to sue within ninety 90 days of the discrimination/retaliation and file the lawsuit within 180 days of the discrimination/retaliation.
+Ohio law limits what an employee can recover in these cases and punitive damages are not allowed.
+Because of the time-sensitive nature of these claims, it is essential you immediately contact an attorney if you have been discriminated or retaliated against for filing a workers’ compensation claim.